Ovid/zen-of-test-suites/README.md

 different, more disciplined approach than testing libraries.
 I describe common mis-features experienced in large application test suites and follow with desirable features.
-Much of what I describe below is generic and applies to test suites written in any programming language.
+Much of what I describe below is generic and applies to test suites written in any programming language, despite many examples being written in Perl.
 As I get further along, I'll start discussing [Test::Class::Moose](https://github.com/Ovid/test-class-moose), a testing framework written in Perl.
 While the concepts will still generally be generic, the implementation examples will be in Perl.